 The church is bright and lovely with big windows, which is one of Wren´s trademarks.
 It was a delight visiting it.

 Fondest memory: When I was in the church taking photos the vicar and a church staff member were organizing a Christmas concert, and there I was "skulking" about reading up on everything and taking photos - they asked me if I wanted them to pose for me!
 Maybe I should stop taking so many photos in churches, eh?
 It is just a passion of mine and I do the same in Iceland and post on a special website of all the churches in Iceland.

 I visited the church once again as I wanted more photos of interesting "things" in the church.
 Then the church was being cleaned and the cleaning ladies were talking loudly between themselves even if there was one person praying in the church.
 I felt sorry for that man, here they were talking and I was sneaking around taking photos :(

-Fondest memory: The church ceilings are extremely beautiful, I couldn´t stop looking at them.
+Fondest memory: The church ceiling is extremely beautiful, I couldn't stop looking at it.
 It looks like it is made of laces :) Every time I am in this area I pop in just to admire it.
 The church is the only remaining Gothic style church in the City - built by Wren.
 It is extremely beautiful, but then I am a big fan of the Gothic style.

 Opening hours: Monday-Friday from 11:00-15:00.

 Mass is on Mondays and Thursdays as it is a Guild church, and their masses are not on Sundays.
 As I have written in another tip, then under a legislation since 1952, churches which were in danger of being closed, as they were thought to be redundant, were allowed to carry on a weekday ministry.

 There is a café in the church, so there is not much privacy for praying there.
 But lovely that this beautiful church is used in this way, so that there are always people in it.